-- 1. GFMCMC_UserGuide.pdf The GFMCMC Guide which gives information on the features available in the graphical interface. - 2. new_hybs_doc.pdf This user-documentation file. - 3.
-TestDat.txt A file of simulated data to use for making sure the program is running, and to get a feel for how the program works. - 4.
-TwoGensGtypFreq.txt The file that holds the definitions of the genotype frequency classes possible after two generations of mating between two species. - 5.
-NewHybrids_PreDefdViews.txt A file used by the program to know how many windows to open for a particular view of the variables involved in MCMC.
+- 1. GFMCMC\UserGuide.pdf The GFMCMC Guide which gives information on the features available in the graphical interface. - 2. new\hybs\doc.pdf This user-documentation file. - 3.
+TestDat.dat A file of simulated data to use for making sure the program is running, and to get a feel for how the program works. - 4.
+TestDatWithOptions.dat The same file of simulated data, except this one demonstrates the use of the z and s options. - 5.
+TestAFLP.dat A file of simulated AFLP data.
+(This is what a collection of very informative (i.e., essentially diagnostic) AFLP markers would look like.) - 6.
+TestAFLPWithOptions.dat A file of simulated AFLP data but this one demonstrates the use of the z and s options. - 7.
+TwoGensGtypFreq.txt The file that holds the definitions of the genotype frequency classes possible after two generations of mating between two species.
+(Note that the ordering of the genotype frequency categories has been altered from the previously distributed version of this file.) - 8.
+NewHybrids\PreDefdViews.txt A file used by the graphical program to know how many windows to open for a particular view of the variables involved in MCMC.